-5. In accordance with these requirements, the working group proposes to nominate all parrotfishes (Family Scaridae) for inclusion in Annex III of the SPAW Protocol and some species in Annex II.
-We believe that the key ecological role of this family of herbivorous fish in maintaining the health of coral reefs in combination with the life histories of its members, requires a cooperative regional approach to conservation, as called for in Article 11(1).
+- 5. In accordance with these requirements, the Republic of France and the Kingdom of Netherlands request the inclusion of all the species of parrotfishes in Annex III.
+We believe that the key ecological role of this family of herbivorous fish in maintaining the health of coral reefs in combination with the life histories of its members, requires a cooperative regional approach to conservation, as called for in Article 11(1). - 6.
+In this context, it should be noted that the Kingdom of the Netherlands and the Republic of France have properly acknowledged the work that had been done in 2021 by the parrotfish working group.
+We have built, with some adjustments, on the research that had been carried out in this framework.